Member | Established: 1984 | Member since 1995

 Status of Fulfillment by SMO

-Institut des Réviseurs d’Entreprises (IRE)is involved in Commission de Surveillance du Secteur Financier (CSSF)’s committees and working groups where it provides technical guidance and promotes best practices to those responsible for the QA system and assists in its implementation.
-The CSSF’s QA system complies with the EU Audit Directive and is in line with SMO 1 requirements.
+The Institut des Réviseurs d’Entreprises (IRE) actively participates in the Commission de Surveillance du Secteur Financier (CSSF)’s committees and working groups, where it provides technical guidance, promotes best practices, and supports the implementation of the quality assurance (QA) system.
+The CSSF’s QA system complies with the requirements of the European Union Audit Directive and is aligned with SMO 1 requirements.

-Furthermore, as required by the Audit Law, IRE has implemented its own peer review system to ensure that its members respect their legal obligations and professional rules, other than those related to statutory audit, as well as their professional obligations arising from legislation relating to anti-money laundering and terrorism financing.
+In addition, as required under the Law of 23 July 2016 concerning the audit profession, as amended, the IRE has implemented its own peer review system to ensure that its members comply with their legal obligations and professional rules in areas outside the statutory audit scope, as well as their obligations under anti-money laundering and counter-terrorist financing legislation.

 Current Status: Sustain

-The Audit Law and regulations requirements concerning IPD and CPD are compliant with the Audit Directive and the latest IES requirements.
-IRE uses its best endeavors to ensure the recent IES requirements are incorporated into national legislation and regulations.
+The Audit Law and related regulations concerning initial professional development and continuing professional development are aligned with the European Union Audit Directive and the latest International Education Standards requirements applicable to the profession.
+The IRE also uses its best endeavors to support the incorporation of updated International Education Standards requirements into national legislation and regulation.

 Current Status: Sustain

-To support implementation, IRE disseminates the currently applicable IAASB Handbook and offers technical support to both its members and the CSSF.
-It also provides its members with continuing professional development (CPD) on ISA and other IAASB pronouncements.
+To support implementation, the IRE disseminates the currently applicable International Auditing and Assurance Standards Board Handbook and provides technical support to both its members and the CSSF.
+It also offers continuing professional development on ISA and other International Auditing and Assurance Standards Board pronouncements.
+Accordingly, SMO 3 continues to be assessed as Sustain.

 Current Status: Sustain

-The Commission de Surveillance du Secteur Financier (CSSF) has adopted the IESBA Code of Ethics by way of CSSF Regulation.
-This regulation comprises add-ons/carve-outs to the IESBA Code, however there is an ongoing process within the CSSF to incorporate new and revised ethical requirements as issued by IESBA.
+The Commission de Surveillance du Secteur Financier (CSSF) has adopted the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants through CSSF regulation.
+The regulation includes Luxembourg-specific add-ons and carve-outs, and the CSSF maintains an ongoing process to incorporate new and revised ethical requirements as issued by the International Ethics Standards Board for Accountants.

-Institut des Réviseurs d’Entreprises (IRE) promotes and supports implementation among its members.
-For example, it publishes latest version of the Handbook on its website for its members to access and includes trainings on new and revised ethical requirements in its annual continuing professional development (CPD) Program.
+The Institut des Réviseurs d’Entreprises (IRE) supports and promotes implementation among its members.
+For example, it makes the latest applicable handbook available to members through its website and includes training on new and revised ethical requirements in its annual continuing professional development program.

 Current Status: Sustain